Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-Stephen Curry and his Golden State Warriors teammates take on the Los Angeles Lakers in the 2023 NBA Playoffs, at 9:00 PM ET on Thursday.
+Stephen Curry and the rest of the Golden State Warriors take on the Los Angeles Lakers in the NBA Playoffs on Saturday, at 8:30 PM ET.

-If you'd like to place a bet on Curry's props, we break down his available ones, providing some stats and trends, below.
+Now let's examine Curry's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Stephen Curry Prop Bets vs. the Lakers